 Reducing Our GHG Emissions

-Reducing GHG emissions across our global operations and value chain is our top priority.
+Our climate program is aligned with the Science Based Targets initiative (SBTi) and guided by the latest science on what is necessary to transition to a zero-carbon future.
 We will continue to reduce our Scope 1 and Scope 2 emissions in line with climate science by increasing the efficiency of our operations and maintaining 100 percent renewable energy.

 Supporting Carbon Removal Projects

 Recognizing that some of our emissions will be very difficult to reduce by 2030, we will support projects that remove carbon equivalent to the emissions we are not able to reduce by then.
 Our carbon removal projects are verified by a third party; prevent any adverse impacts; and prioritize climate justice and equity.

 In 2021, we supported carbon removal projects in Kenya and Mexico that represent over 200,000 tons of carbon sequestration via forests and soil.

 This year, our contribution to the Frontier advance market commitment will help catalyze a market for technological carbon removal credits and unlock the opportunity to learn from global scientific leaders on emerging carbon removal technologies.